prafull01/helm-charts/docs/RFCs/19042021_self_signed_certificates.md

   is set.
   * Data to these secrets will be populated in the `pre-install` job.
   * In case CA is provided by the user, then `cockroachdb-ca` secret is skipped.
+  * Annotation is set with `resourceVersion` or hash calculated on the CA secret (both user given CA and self-singed)
+  * Annotation is set on all the secrets created by cockroach db; eg: `managed-by: crdb`
+  * Annotations are set on CA, nodeSecret and clientSecret with the certificate generation time and duration info.
   * Empty secrets are added to allow proper cleanup during helm uninstall.

 * A cron-job will be created in helm chart when `tls.certs.generate.rotateCerts` is set.
   * This cron-job will run periodically to rotate the certificates.
-  * The schedule of the cron-job will be the minimum of `nodeCertDuration` and `clientCertDuration`, minus a week.
+  * The schedule of the cron-job will be of two months.
   * On every schedule run, it will check if there is any certificate which is going to expire before the next scheduled run, if yes then it will renew the certificates.

   * If the CA is created by cockroach db:
-    * check the CA certificate expiry and if the expiry is less than the next cronjob schedule,then do the certificate rotation.
+    * check the CA certificate expiry and if the expiry is less than the next cronjob schedule,then do the CA certificate rotation.
-    * If CA is rotated, then the node certificates and client certificates need to be rotated.
+    * If CA is rotated, then the node certificates and client certificates are rotated in the next scheduled run.

-    `TODO: Discuss about the 2 crons, one for CA rotation few months prior to Node cert rotation`
   * If the CA is provided by user:
     * CA cert rotation is not considered at all.
     * Check the for expiry of node certificates and client certificates.
 If certificate expiry is less than the next scheduled run, then do cert rotation.

   * <b>The cron-job will use the same `pre-install` job image for certificate rotations.
 The `pre-install` job image binary will have an argument `--rotate` for handling certificate rotation.</b>